cjdoris/pAdicGaloisGroup/README.md

 - `Factors2 [Stat2:STATISTIC, Stat1:STATISTIC, Strict:BOOL]`: If there are `n` irreducible factors, this is the `n x n` array where the `(i,j)` entry is the multiset of statistics (by `Stat2`) of factors of the `i`th factor over the field defined by the `j`th factor.
 Each row and column in the array is also labelled with a statistic (by `Stat1`) for the corresponding factor.
 The array is defined up to a permutation on factors.
 When `Strict` is true, then two values are equal iff there is a permutation of the factors making the arrays and labels equal; when false, we just check if the multisets along rows and columns are the same, which is much faster (and in practice usually just as good).
 - `Degree`: The degree of the polynomial or group.
 - `AutGroup`: The automorphism group assuming the polynomial is irreducible (i.e. `N_G(S)/S` where `S=Stab_G(1)` up to `S_d`-conjugacy, where `d` is the order of the group, assuming the group is transitive).
+- `NumAuts`: The number of automorphisms, i.e. the order of the automorphism group.
 - `Tup [STATISTIC, ...]`: A tuple of statistics.
 - `Stab [STATISTIC]`: The statistic applied to a point stabilizer of a transitive group (equivalently, the polynomial over the field it defines).
 - `GaloisGroup [DegLe:INTEGER, Alg:GALOISGROUP]`: The Galois group, computed using `Alg`, if the degree is at most `DegLe`, and otherwise the trivial group.